 “Do you really think it’s okay?”
 Brandon asked.
 “What if something happens?”

 “Don’t worry, I can sense the entire town pretty well.
-If those two decide to start something, or anything else for that matter, I should be able to pick on it.
+If those two decide to start something, or anything else for that matter, I should be able to pick up on it.
 I’ve learned that I can feel Abilities being active from a ways away, such as Faith and Winona when they train.”

 “Well, it’s fine then!
 Adam and I have gotten a lot stronger anyway!”
 Brandon turned to Adam, giving him a thumbs up.

-“I wouldn’t say ‘a lot stronger’, but there’s definitely improvement.
+“I wouldn’t say ‘a lot stronger’, but there’s definitely an improvement.
 I think the biggest thing is the fact that Adam seems to be able to hold back the World Mirror’s power to a certain degree.
 That’s key in keeping it a secret.”

 “We’ll be okay.”
 Adam stated.
 “You’re right, this will be good for you.
 Just make sure you don’t reveal the whole ghost thing, if you can.”